danthegoodman1/DurableStreams/README.md

 The TLDR is you can think of a Durable Stream as a single Kafka partition with its own timestamp oracle.
 If you want offset persistence, consumer groups, etc. you can build that as a layer on top (possible also with Durable Objects).

+The really awesome thing about Durable Streams is exactly that isolation: if you need more partitions, just make more!
+You're only going to be scale-bound by the system that talks to the Durable Streams, not each stream itself, because of that horizontal scalability.

 ### Based on requests, not persistent connections

 This makes it easier to quickly publish messages and go away.
 You don't need to set up and manage a connection.